espressif/idf-build-apps/docs/find_build.md

 #### Build Directory

 Build directory is the directory where the binary files output would be generated.
 If it is set to a relative path, the full path would be calculated based on the work directory.
-If it is a absolute path, it would override the work directory settings.
+If it is an absolute path, it would override the work directory settings.

 By default, `idf-build-apps` would follow what ESP-IDF does, use `build` as the build directory.